FAQs ?

 The shoes and boots are made without additional soles as is traditional.
 It's the soft soles that make them comfortable, quiet and natural to walk in.
 Lovely; if you like to feel the ground beneath your feet.

-in the shape of your walk pattern.
-The best time to get your first soles put on is once you have worn them in, they are fully comfortable and your walk pattern has been revealed on the underside.... or at the latest; just before you wear through the bottom, preferably!... (yes if you've worn yours through I can still put soles on)
+I do put soles on though, which means gluing on another layer of leather, in the shape of your walk pattern.
+The best time to get your first soles put on is once you have worn them in, they are fully comfortable and your walk pattern has been revealed on the underside (in about a week or three).... or at the latest; just before you wear through the bottom...
+(If you've worn yours through I can still put soles on as long as the holes aren't too big).

-Soling costs: Au$35.
 If you like I can teach you how to do it for the same price.
-You can post your mocc's to me from anywhere for soling.

 Because moccasins need to become a 'second skin' I wouldn't recommend